Written by Editorial Team

-As opposed to hot showers during pregnancy, hot tubs are best avoided during the pregnancy period.
+As opposed to hot showers, it is best to avoid hot tubs during the pregnancy period.
 Hot tubs potentially pose health and development risks to your baby.
-This is so because when you are soaking in a hot tub, your body temperature can easily shoot up causing you to overheat.
-Now a heated body temperature can cause a condition called hyperthermia, which essentially makes the blood pressure fall down.
-Because during pregnancy, you have almost 50% more blood running in the body, a low blood pressure could decrease the amount of oxygen and other nutrients getting passed on to the baby, which can cause complications for the unborn child.
+This is so because when you are soaking in a hot tub, your body temperature can quickly shoot up, causing you to overheat.
+A heated body temperature can cause a condition called hyperthermia, which essentially makes the blood pressure fall.
+During pregnancy, you have almost 50% more blood running in the body.
+Low blood pressure can decrease oxygen and other nutrients passed on to the baby.
+This can cause complications for the unborn child.

-It is not so easy to figure a rise in your body temperature when you are sitting all soaked up and immersed in hot water.
-You do not even release the temperature by sweating, thus getting overheated easily.
-Raising your body temperature above 102°F (38.9°C) during pregnancy could spell complications and it is best avoided.
-For the same reason, using saunas are also best avoided during the gestation period.
-Infact, you should try not to get overheated in the outside weather as well, and avoid very long and hot baths altogether.
+It is not easy to figure a rise in your body temperature when sitting all soaked up and immersed in hot water.
+You do not even release the temperature by sweating, as a result of which your body temperature rises suddenly.
+Raising your body temperature above 102°F (38.9°C) during pregnancy could spell complications, and so you must avoid hot tubs.
+For the same reason, you must also avoid saunas during the gestation period.
+In fact, you should try not to keep cool outdoors as well, and avoid very long and hot baths altogether.
 Even when exercising during pregnancy, take care that you do not overheat your body.

-Research has indicated that increasing the body temperature above 102°F (38.9°C) could potentially increase the risk of your baby developing anomalies in the brain and the spine.
-Also referred to as neural tube defects (NTD) these birth defects could come in the way of having a healthy baby.
-Because you can cool yourself off rapidly after a bath, it is still considered safe, but hot tubs and saunas that are maintained at a constant high temperature could cause problems and are best avoided.
+Research indicates that increasing the body temperature above 102°F (38.9°C) could potentially increase your baby’s risk of developing anomalies in the brain and the spine.
+Also referred to as neural tube defects (NTD), these birth defects could come in the way of having a healthy baby.
+Because you can cool yourself off rapidly after a bath, it may still be safe, but hot tubs and saunas that at a constant high temperature could cause problems and are best avoided.

 Scented, bubbled baths or baths with bath salts and oils could be very tempting during pregnancy, but it is best to strike them off the list now that you are pregnant.
-This is so as these baths can cause a disturbance to the acidic balance of your vagina, and could make you develop thrush, which can even be passed to your baby during birthing, besides being very uncomfortable for you.
+These baths can disturb the acidic balance of your vagina.
+This often results in developing thrush, which, besides being comfortable, can also pass on to your baby.

 Though hot showers and hot baths are considered safer than hot tubs, it is best to exercise some caution at such a delicate phase of your life.